 Send the letter/email; show your ramblings to others; or scream, abuse or act-out to the other person.

 Heal a broken heart – #6 – Energy work

-I have found Theta Healing to be extremely effective when dealing with clients who are healing a boken heart [directory of Theta healers].
+I have found Theta Healing to be extremely effective when dealing with clients who are healing a broken heart.
 Less directive than theta healing is Reiki healing which is also very good for regaining balance, inner peace and soothing pain [directory of reiki healers].

 Research compassionate and experienced healers who charge reasonable rates.
 Consider booking several appointments, instead of only one, so that you have time to gauge the healing over a number of weeks.